-If you are the kind of American who wants, as Pat Buchanan recently wrote, ‘an ever-more splendid diversity of colors, creeds, ethnicities, ideologies, beliefs and lifestyles’ for America, then by voting for Obama and Hillary Clinton you are doing the logical thing.
+If you are the kind of American who wants, as Pat Buchanan recently wrote, ‘an ever-more splendid diversity of colors, creeds, ethnicities, ideologies, beliefs and lifestyles’ for America, then by voting for Hillary Clinton you are doing the logical thing.
 And you’ll probably hate Donald Trump.

 On the other side are those who want to live in a multicultural, multi-ethnic welfare state that welcomes everyone, especially the poor.
-They want a government that protects its citizens, especially the poor and ‘vulnerable’, from the hardships thrown up by life in a capitalist world.
+They want a government that protects its citizens, especially the poor and ‘vulnerable’, from the hardships thrown up by life in a competitive world.

 I suppose there may be a few odd people who don’t care who is President, Trump or Clinton, or whether they live in a country with many or few immigrants.
 However, such creatures are rare and most people do have a strong preference either way.
 Research seems to show that it is generally our innate temperament that nudges us to vote one way or the other rather than rational thought.
 As the Scottish philosopher David Hume said, ‘Reason is a slave to the passions’.
 Even so, this can’t be the whole story.
 If it were then no one would ever change their minds, Americans – assuming the nation’s DNA didn’t change much – would always vote for the same party and trying to argue someone out of voting for Clinton would be like trying to persuade them that one flavour of ice-cream was objectively better than another.
 At least in Politics there is at least some ‘fact of the matter’, even if it plays second fiddle to our un-thought-through feelings.